-All of the list above are habit-forming.
+All of the lists above are habit-forming.
 If you don’t use them in moderation you can easily get hooked which can hinder your ability to focus, and over the long run resulting in brain fog.

 Water makes up 60% of our bodies.
-It’s no surprise that if you deprive yourself from one of the major ingredients that your body needs for survival, you will create some problems along the way.
+It’s no surprise that if you deprive yourself of one of the major ingredients that your body needs for survival, you will create some problems along the way.